vyfor/cord.nvim/.github/wiki/Special-Environments.md

    }
    ```

-   > Do note that you must either add the path to npiperelay to your Windows PATH, or specify an absolute path to it inside `EXEC`.
+   > Do note that you must either add the path to npiperelay to your Windows PATH, or specify an absolute path to it inside `EXEC` (e.g. `/mnt/c/.../npiperelay.exe`).
    > Always launch Neovim using this alias in WSL.

 ## 🖥️ Remote Server (SSH)